wearebraid/vueformulate.com/docs/guide/theming/README.md

 styles for.

 ## Default theme
-By default the package contains the scss and compiled css for a single theme (named "snow").
+By default, the package contains the SCSS and compiled CSS for a single theme (named "snow").
 It’s the one you see on this documentation site.
-You can import the scss directly into your own scss, or just use the minified css directly.
+You can import the SCSS directly into your own SCSS, or just use the minified CSS directly.

-#### Import the scss
+#### Import the SCSS

 ```scss
 // scss/main.scss